 Finally, the crew is ready to install your replacement windows.
 For pocket windows, the installer will fit the new window into place and adjust as needed.
-It slides into the old Once the window is in place, they will seal and caulk the exterior.
+Once the window is in place, they will seal and caulk the exterior.

 Many times, touchups will be needed on interior drywall or paint after the completion of a full-frame replacement.

 Now that the windows are in place, the contractor will take you on a final walkthrough as the crew cleans up the work areas and removes all drop clothes from your home.
 They will perform a quality check with you and show you how to properly operate your windows.
 Take the time to assess them and let your installer know about any concerns or questions you may have.

 Ask about proper maintenance for your specific window type to help maintain your investment for years.

 A window replacement for your Denver home can be as simple as selecting new windows and a skilled contractor.
 Remember that attempting to DIY your window replacement can result in damage to your window frame or can void any warranties on your materials.
 Seek the help of a professional like our team at Refined Exteriors to be confident in your replacement.